People

 email: baldo[at]mit.edu

-Marc Baldo is a Professor of Electrical Engineering and Computer Science, is the Director for the Research Laboratory of Electronics (RLE), and is the Director for the Center for Excitonics, an Energy Frontier Research Center funded by the Department of Energy, Office of Basic Science.
+Marc Baldo is the Dugald C. Jackson Professor of Electrical Engineering and the Director for the Research Laboratory of Electronics (RLE).
 Marc received his B.Eng. from the University of Sydney in 1995 with first class honors and university medal, and his Ph.D. from Princeton University in 2001.
 He pioneered phosphorescent OLEDs - now standard for high efficiency solid state lighting.
 He has been at MIT since 2002.

 Catherine Bourgeois